wds4/tribal-tapestry/essays/bookJustification/introduction/rules.md

 ## Second Rule

-Problematization of the existence of objective reality (in the abstract) is a virtue when in service to the tribal narrative fiction.
+Problematization of the notion of objective reality (in the abstract) is a virtue when in service to the tribal narrative fiction.

 ## Third Rule